Hyaxia/Bank-DDD-CQRS-ES/README.md

 TODOs
 -----
+- Change `docker-compose.yaml` so it does not use absolute path
 - Add read side to the project
 - Add different restrictions to the aggregates that showcase how to perform validation in ES + CQRS
 - Add leftover tests